 Adrenalin is an essential hormone secreted during stressful or dangerous situations.
 It’s the reason we cliff jump, skydive and swim with sharks.
-To a controlled degree, it is a normal part of life and it can be pleasurable to experience.
-But when the desire for adrenalin leaves our control, it’s time to see professional help.
+To a controlled degree, it is a normal part of life, and it can be pleasurable to experience.
+But when the desire for adrenalin leaves our control, it’s time to seek professional help.

 There are, however, a few common traits for anyone addicted to taking large risks.
 Here are a few physical, emotional and behavioural signs and symptoms to watch for:

 Secondary Addictions Because Of Gambling